LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 ## G.

+## Griselda
+ - Great-grandmother of Selenor.
+ - Mother of Jumina
+ - Current holder of Eclipse. https://github.com/LewisIsWorking/PathWarsWiki/blob/master/Writerside/topics/Proto-sin-blades.md#ownership-eclipse

 ## H.

 ## I.

 ## J.

 ## James Dark-moon.
 - Side character.
 - High captain of the city guard.
   James gave Amar a magical tracking ring.

+## Jumina
+ - Selenor's grandmother.
+ - Was captured by death's servants in an attempt to free the Blackrock prisoner.

 ## K.

+## Keleri
+ - Side Character
+ - In charge of the Sandpoint charter, and leader of sandpoint.
+ - Dictator in everything but name

 ## L.